khanyezi/Business-plan/Khanyezi.md

 At the beginning we will offer our services to post-graduate students only, this includes honors and masters students.
 We will offer obligation free loans i.e. their only commitment is to repay the loan.

 #### Investors
-Different types of investors will be targeted by our funding structure.
-The amount of finance required will grouped together to create a pool of loans which will be separated into 3 tranches:
-* Senior tranche (low risk, low return)
-* Middle tranche (medium risk, medium return)
-* Subordinate tranche (high risk, high return)

 Targeting social impact investors allows us to keep fees low, and will give them the opportunity to invest their money in an investment that will have some social impact.
 There are many portfolios who aim to have a certain percentage of their funds invested in social impact investment.
+Additionally, they would be able to publicly announce that they are part of this fund, which may have an impact on the public opinion of the company.

 We believe that there will be a market here as the current loans have excessively high administration costs as well as high interest costs.

+How it will work: the investor will recieve a risk-free rate of return if there are no defaults on the loans.
+However, once the funds are received and there are defaults, the funds are distributed amongst the investors in proportion to their investment in the overall fund.

 ## Industry
 We believe that we will have a competitive advantage due to the current industry structure.
 Our current competitors are the major banks, for example Standard Bank, ABSA, FNB and NedBank and any other organization offering student loans.
 These institutions require a guarantor earning at least R3,000 and the guarantor is obliged to make interest payments while the student is studying.
 It is often difficult for students to find someone to agree with this, especially those from low or no income families.The interest payments are often burdensome for guarantors earning as little as R3,000.